-The action items resulting from the SAO audit are 100% complete with the exception of one remaining IT related finding scheduled for implementation concurrently with TWIA's new Policy Center in 2014.
+The action items resulting from the SAO audit are 100% complete with the exception of one remaining IT related finding scheduled for completion concurrently with implementation of TWIA's new Policy Center in 2014.

 Additionally, TWIA was required to submit status reports to the State Auditor's Office.
 TWIA has submitted all reports requested by SAO, including the status of the IT implementation due by 11/30/2012, 5/31/2013, and 11/30/2013; as well as the status of the Association-wide implementation plan on 2/1/2013.